AliElDerawi/BakingApp/README.md

 Baking app is an app for making baking recipes , it has been developed for **Google Android NanoDegree Program**.
 Main features of this realese are:
-* Abllitiy to show some baking recipes provided from Udacity chief
+* Abllitiy to show some baking recipes provided from Udacity’s resident baker-in-chief, Miriam.
 * Ability to read more information about available recipes include (Ingredients and Steps).
-* Ability to watch video for recipes steps inside the app.
+* Ability to watch video for recipes steps inside the app and in Full Screen mode.
 * Full support for Landscape and Portrait oreintiation.
 * Support For Tablet devices.